 Larry R. Webb, CPCU, president of Webb Insurance Agency Inc.

-The board also met on May 8 and announced committee service for the coming year, in line with the independence requirements of applicable law and the listing standards of Nasdaq:
+The board also announced committee service for the coming year, in line with the independence requirements of applicable law and the listing standards of Nasdaq:

 Audit – Gretchen W. Schar (chairperson), Thomas J. Aaron, William F. Bahl, Nancy C. Benacci, Linda W. Clement-Holmes, Dirk J. Debbink, and David P. Osborn

-Compensation – David P. Osborn (chairperson), Linda W. Clement-Holmes, Kenneth C. Lichtendahl and Gretchen W. Schar
+Compensation – David P. Osborn (chairperson), Linda W. Clement-Holmes and Gretchen W. Schar

 Executive – Steven J. Johnston (chairperson), William F. Bahl, Douglas S. Skidmore, John F. Steele, Jr. and Larry R. Webb

-Investment – Steven J. Johnston (chairperson), William F. Bahl, Nancy C. Benacci, David P. Osborne, Charles O. Schiff and Larry R. Webb
+Investment – Steven J. Johnston (chairperson), William F. Bahl, Nancy C. Benacci, David P. Osborn, Charles O. Schiff and Larry R. Webb

 Nominating – William F. Bahl (chairperson), Linda W. Clement-Holmes, Dirk J. Debbink, Jill P. Meyer, Gretchen W. Schar and Douglas S. Skidmore